The 6-step Guide to Mastering French Phonetics

 As with all learning exercises, it pays to take your time with French vowels, focusing on one type at a time.
 The pure vowel sounds are a good place to start, as they appear in many common French words.
 Use the IE Language page and the table above to begin getting familiar with these sounds.
 Listen to the recorded pronunciations and try repeating afterward.

 After learning the sounds themselves, practice saying words in which the specific sounds appear.
 Start with one vowel sound and repeat it several times, and then say the example words above.
 Try adding a new word and/or sound into your learning routine each day to gradually learn the vowel sounds.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 French does have some silent letters, so once you’re feeling good about your vowels, continue on to these quiet critters.
 While “h” is probably the most popular of the silent letters, there are others that pop up from time to time.

 - The letter “h.”
 If a word begins with an “h,” normally it’s silent, and the following vowel is pronounced as the first letter.
 For example, words such as heure (hour), homme (man) and haut (high) all begin with a silent “h.”

 - Final consonants.
 In addition, final consonants in words are often not pronounced.
 The word blanc (white), for example, is pronounced with a soft ending.
 When “e” appears at the end of a word, it’s also rarely pronounced.
 If an “e” is placed after a consonant of a feminine word, the final consonant is pronounced with the “e” remaining silent.

-Using petit (small) in its masculine form, for example, you would not pronounce the final “t,” which leaves the word ending in a vowel sound.
-If you were describing a feminine object as being petite (small), however, you would complete the word with a /t/ sound.
+Using petit (small) in its masculine form, for example, you would not pronounce the final “t.”
+But if you were describing a feminine object as being petite (small), you would complete the word with a /t/ sound.

 4. Note the differences in French consonants